Swishhyy/Dev-Dependents-NuGet-Package/README.md

 # Exiled Dev References

 A NuGet package containing all necessary DLLs for Exiled plugin development.

+This will be updated based on Exiled's .dll file requirements and other needed libraries.
+I may additionally add more well known and versatile .dlls (like Newtonsoft and similar projects) due to their constant use and their un-replacable quality.
+However I will have to check the distribution as ofc i dont want to break any rules 🙏

+> **Note**: This is not being used for profit or other means its simply to assist developers that work on the Exiled Framework.
+Im putting this note to clarify my intentions is all.
+No profit or donations should or would ever be taken from this project.

 ## Description